mitselek/touch-tone/docs/audio-signal-flow.md

+## Executive Summary

+This document details the audio signal flow for an ESP32-based custom phone with 4G connectivity, describing how audio signals travel between components during calls.
+The system comprises a 4G module for network connectivity, an ESP32 microcontroller as the central control unit, a speaker, a microphone, and an audio codec.

+The audio codec plays a critical role in the system, converting analog audio from the microphone to digital signals for the 4G module, and vice versa for incoming audio.
+While the ESP32 has some audio capabilities through its I2S interface, a dedicated audio codec is highly recommended for optimal voice quality.

+The document outlines two signal paths: incoming audio (from caller to user) and outgoing audio (from user to caller), detailing how signals are processed and converted at each step.
+Key considerations include selecting an appropriate audio codec with voice communication features, ensuring compatibility between the 4G module's audio interface and the ESP32, and incorporating proper amplification for the speaker.

+Overall, this analysis emphasizes that while direct handling of audio with the ESP32 is possible, incorporating a dedicated audio codec will provide significantly better voice quality and more reliable performance for this telephone application.

 **Components:**

 * **4G Module:** This module handles the cellular network connection.
 It receives and transmits audio data over the 4G network.